6EQUJ357/Resto_App/README.md

 i'm Nalla Ranga Murali...

-i'm a FrontEnd / React js developer.
+i'm a MERN Stack developer.

 this is a brand new project of multipage Restaurant Application